 US Deal On Bagram Base 'Not Possible' Says Afghan Taliban Official

-An Afghan Taliban government official said Sunday that a deal over Bagram air base was "not possible", after US President Donald Trump said he wanted the former US base back.
+Kabul: An Afghan government defence official said Sunday that a deal over Bagram air base was "not possible", after US President Donald Trump said he wanted the former US base back.

-Trump threatened the country on Saturday with unspecified punishment, just days after he raised the idea of the United States retaking control of the base while on a state visit to the United Kingdom.Recommended For You
+Bagram, the largest air base in Afghanistan located north of the capital Kabul, was the centre of US operations in their 20 year-war against the Taliban.

+Trump threatened unspecified punishment against Afghanistan if it was not returned -- four years after it was abandoned by US troops.

 "If Afghanistan doesn't give Bagram Airbase back to those that built it, the United States of America, BAD THINGS ARE GOING TO HAPPEN!!!" the 79-year-old leader wrote on his Truth Social platform.

-On Sunday, Fasihuddin Fitrat, Chief of Staff of the Ministry of Defense, said "some people" want to take back the base through a "political deal".
+On Sunday, Fasihuddin Fitrat, chief of staff of Afghanistan's ministry of defence, said "some people" want to take back the base through a "political deal".

 "A deal over even an inch of Afghanistan's soil is not possible.
 We don't need it."

-Bagram, the largest air base in Afghanistan, was a linchpin of the US-led war effort against the Taliban, whose government Washington toppled following the September 11, 2001 attacks on the United States.
+Trump has repeatedly criticised the loss of the base, noting its proximity to China.

+But Thursday while on a state visit to Britain was the first time he publicly raised the idea of the United States retaking control of it.

-US and NATO troops chaotically pulled out of Bagram in July 2021 as part of a Trump-brokered deal with Taliban insurgents.
+US and NATO troops chaotically pulled out of Bagram in July 2021, under Joe Biden's presidency but as part of a 2020 Trump-brokered deal with Taliban insurgents.

 The loss of crucial air power saw the Afghan military collapse just weeks later and the Taliban sweep back to power.